Griffon Nivernais

 Do they get along with other pets?

-They generally get along well with other dogs, but their strong prey drive may make them unsuitable for homes with small cats or rodents.
+They can coexist with other dogs, but their strong prey drive may make them unsuitable for households with small cats or rodents.

 Are they easy to train?